jasonqi77/CMPUT404-assignment-css-hell/README.md

 Part 1 Documentation
 =================
+1. HTML Modifications: deleted original css code and added <link> tags for CSS file.
-1. Added a old paper version background.
+2. Added a old paper version background.
-2. Added a border to each comment paragraph.
+3. Added a border to each comment paragraph.
+4. Text is centered.
-3. Added a hover effect to each catalog text and each image.
+5. Added a hover effect to each catalog text and each image.
-4. Set bold effect on both subtitles and tiltes.
+6. Set bold effect on both subtitles and tiltes.

 *css file is named gutenberg.css
 *3 project Gutenberg documents are named file1 with images.html, file2.html, file3.html